wuyingki/WorkBetter/README.md

 ### **Step 3**: Walkthrough the WorkBetter workflow

 A Workflow in Wercker is how the automation of pipelines are managed.
-You can interconnect multiple pipelines together to forma workflow.
+You can interconnect multiple pipelines together to form a workflow.
 A pipeline can be triggered by a GitHub push or by the previous pipeline.

 * Click on the **Workflow** tab